zeling595/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Receptionist**: User of the application as defined in the target user profile.
-* **Hotel Guest**: The customer of the hotel who will be checking in and out of the hotel.
+* **Hotel Guest**: The customer of the hotel who will be making a booking with the hotel.
 * **Booking**: Records that track the information of a Hotel Guest's stay with the hotel.
 * **Room**: The hotel room that the Hotel Guest is staying in.